goldenmaza/aveline/frontend/REVISION_HISTORY.md

-fb0de80 - [Frontend] Adding React configurations - Mar 26, 2025
+13d2a3d - [Frontend] Adding React configurations - Apr 9, 2025

 In this commit we have re-entered the React configurations to the 'package.json' file with the latest versions.